IshaanV27/SmartCollarApp/README.md

 `/Screenshots` contains screenshots of the app, activity diagram, etc.

+`/screens` contains the various screens that will be shown to the user

 `App.js` contains the current code for the app

 ## Tech Stack